MrAlders0n/MeshCore-Ottawa/docs/meshcore/packet-capture-overview.md

 ** Toggle auto-refresh to pause the stream while inspecting packets

 ## How the Analyzer Works
-Participating gateways (called **observers**) run the ''meshcore-packet-capture'', which listens for LoRa traffic and forwards decoded packets to the analyzer.
+Participating gateways (called **observers**) run the *meshcore-packet-capture*, which listens for LoRa traffic and forwards decoded packets to the analyzer.
 Packets are aggregated by region (e.g., **YOW** for Ottawa) and displayed in near real time.

 You can: